Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 It is this technology that helps separate microscopic dust particles, preventing the vacuum from ever getting clogged.

-It is essentially a wheelbarrow reinvented, with a ball instead of a wheel for easier maneuverability.
+It is essentially a wheelbarrow reinvented, with a ball instead of a wheel for easier mobility.

 The wand of this vacuum can rotate in a full circle, making cleaning at home versatile.